Harrison-Ward/part_pot_filter/README.md

-# Particle Filter Estimation for Auction Pot Size
+# Bayesian Estimation of Total Pot Size During Live Auctions

 ## Overview

-This repository contains a Python implementation of a particle filter designed to estimate the pot size in an auction setting, specifically tailored for situations where bids reflect the underlying value of items being auctioned (e.g., teams in a sports betting scenario) and the total pot size that accumulates from these bids.
+This is a Python implementation of a particle filter designed to estimate the pot size in an auction setting, specifically tailored for situations where bids reflect the underlying value of items being auctioned (e.g., teams in a sports betting scenario) and the total pot size that accumulates from these bids.
 A particle filter is a powerful tool for sequential estimation that can handle non-linear models and non-Gaussian noise, making it ideal for the complex dynamics typically observed in auctions.

+To add ensure that this approach is sufficiently robust, the particle filter's estimates are averaged with a simple model that assumes the fraction of the pot observed so far is proportional to the total pot size.
+E.g., if ~24 teams who are expected to account for 50% of the returns of the pot have been observed and purchased for a total price of $50,000 then the predicted pot size will be $100,000.

+By blending these two approaches the model is not overly reliant on potentially noisy bids in early rounds or ignornant to how the currently observed pot will impact the final pot size.

 ## Particle Filter Model